2025-2026 BOARD OF DIRECTORS

 - Presenting an Athlete Report annually at the CAS Annual General Meeting that provides key insights and feedback from the athletes.

-- Content should include but not be limited to: results from Board-approved athlete surveys, key learnings from meeting with CAS athletes at meets, and other athlete council reps met through the COC network.
+- Content may include but not be limited to: results from athlete surveys, key learnings from CAS athletes and other athlete representatives met via athlete networks, and recommendations moving forward.

-The Chair of the Council (or appointee) attends the AthletesCAN annual forum provided funding is available from AthletesCAN.
+The Chair of the Council (or appointee from the council or senior national team, if possible) attends the AthletesCAN annual forum (and/or similar event, such as COC session) provided funding is available from AthletesCAN.

 Term